Sweet Desire, Wicked Fate

 Datura’s tentacles were crawling around on her head like fat worms trying to escape the sunlight.
 Several reached toward Jaden, sniffing her.

-“So listen up, girlie.
+“Listen up, girlie.
 Ya is gonna find our Professor.
-Tell him we is free, and bring him to us.
+Tell him we is free and bring him to us.
 If ya don’t, like Ivan here says, by the time we be done with ya, ya will be beggin’ for us to let ya die.”
 As if drinking in a sweet elixir, Datura inhaled through her tentacles and bulbous nose.
 “I got yer scent.
 I can track ya anywhere.
-Anywhere.”
+Anywhere.

 It seemed as though the creatures were gaining strength from Jaden’s terror.
 She scooted back through the wet grunge that covered the floor, sensing that she was nothing more than a toy to them.
 They would just bat her around for a while, then abandon her when she was no longer alive.

-“Ya tell anyone,” Ivan said, “and ya is gonna suffer.
+“Ya tells anyone,” Ivan said, “and ya is gonna suffer.
 We’ll maim everyone ya know.”
-He jerked his head to one side and stuck out his hand, stopping one of the other human-like creatures strutting toward Jaden.
+He jerked his head to the side and stuck out his hand, stopping one of the other creatures strutting toward Jaden.
 “Esere, leave her be.”

 From the looks of Esere, Jaden assumed he was another male.
 He had large bloodshot eyes and a beak-like nose.
 Despite being smaller than the rest, his frayed red clothes and slate-gray skin made him appear more malevolent.
 He aimed the stubby horn on his chin at Jaden.

 Ivan’s slobber had covered her with fiery blisters.
-Now, staring at Esere and anticipating his bite, Jaden felt the possibility of death hum through her veins.
+Now, staring at Esere, anticipating his bite, Jaden felt the possibility of death hum through her veins.

 “In fact, we’ll maim everyone in this here miserable town.”
 Ivan grinned at Esere, then at Jaden.
-“Ya get what I’m sayin’, ya snivelin’ baby?”
+“Ya gets what I’m sayin’, ya snivelin’ baby?”

 “Y-yes, I understand.”
 Jaden stood up.
 She locked her knees, trying to steady her legs.

 “Why don’t we just do away with her now?”
-Tig asked, tugging on one of her wiry strands of hair.
+Tig asked, tugging on her wiry strands of hair.
 “We could all use a tasty human to dig into.”

 “No excuses!”
 Datura’s lips receded, showing yellow gums and sharp canine teeth.
 “Find him or ya is gonna pay the price.
 Slowly.
 Painfully.
 We promise.”